campa-consortium/pals/source/introduction.md

 (s:syntax)=
 ## Syntax Used in this Document

-PALS does not define any particular language to implement the PALS schema.
+The PALS [schema standard](#s:std.components) does not define any particular language to implement a lattice.
 Rather, there are associated language specific standards that define grammars for YAML, JSON, Python, etc. Along with these associated standards, there are packages that implement translation between lattice files and a representational internal format defined by the package.

 While the standard itself is language agnostic, this document that describes the standard needs to use some syntax and this syntax is based upon YAML.
 Non-YAML syntax used here is: